boltops-tools/pipedream/docs/_docs/ecs-deploy.md

 The way the current CodePipeline ECS Deploy Action works is that it pulls down the current ECS task definition that ECS service is using.
 It then replaces the image property on it.
 Last, it then updates the ECS service with the newly built Docker image.

-The [ufo tool] is more powerful.
+The [ufo tool](https://ufoships.com) is more powerful.
 The `ufo ship` command also handles creating the [ELB Load Balancer]((https://ufoships.com/docs/extras/load-balancer/)) and a vanity [Route53 endpoint](https://ufoships.com/docs/extras/route53-support/) for us.
-Also, it keeps task definition codified.
+Also, it keeps task definitions codified.

 {% include prev_next.md %}